 Thought by some to be a hybrid between Rhaphiolepis and loquat (Eriobotrya), this Rhaphiolepis is larger in every detail than the others.
-Can be trained as a single- or multi-trunked tree to 20 to 25 ft. tall, 8 to 10 ft. wide; as a shrub, easily kept at 10 to 12 ft. tall, 6 to 8 ft. wide.
+Can be trained as a single- or multitrunked tree to 25 ft. tall and 10 ft. wide; as a shrub, it is easily kept at 10–12 ft. tall and 6–8 ft. wide.
 Fragrant light pink flowers in clusters to 10 in. wide.
 Leaves are 4 in. long.

 Native to China.
 Grows to 4–5 ft. tall and 5–6 ft. wide, with 1/2–3-in.-long, pointe...

 Grows to 5 ft. tall and wide, with small, silvery leaves and deep purple flowers.
 ‘Silver Cloud&...